meowcat/MSNovelist/README.md

 * The used configuration file is deposited as `DATAFOLDER/msnovelist-config-RUNID.yaml`.
 * The MSNovelist results are stored in `$DATAFOLDER/results-RUNID/decode-RUNID.csv` and `.pkl`.

 Example:
 * `docker run -v "$(pwd)/sample-data":/msnovelist-data msnovelist predict.sh 377.mgf`
+* This reproduces the de novo predictions for feature 377 as described in the manuscript.
 * (If you don't want to pollute your repository, copy the sample data somewhere else first)

 ## Info